sburnett/bismark-passive-server/README.markdown

 Installation
 ------------

-If you run everything from the main `bismark-passive-server` directory, then you don't need to install the package.
-If you want to be able to run processing outside this directory then you need to install the code:
+If you run everything from the `bismark-passive-server` directory, then **you don't need to install anything**.
+If you want to be able to run processing outside this directory then you can install the package to your home directory:

     python setup.py install --user